 |Total exam time for all test parts||13.5 hours||6.5 hours|

 |Estimated cost (USD)||$3,750 to $6,300||$1,000 to $2,000|

 The Certified Internal Auditor certification and the CFA charter can lead to different career paths.
 So before starting the CFA or CIA programs, think about where you want to be after pursuing these designations.

 What does a CFA do?
 Careers for CFA charterholders typically involve being a researcher or analyst in the investment industry.
 According to Investopedia, the most common CFA jobs include:

 Of course, remember that your CFA finance career opens up when you’ve passed all CFA levels (Level 1, 2, and 3).
 Your choices are more limited if you just pass CFA exam 1 and then give up.

 What is a Certified Internal Auditor position like?
-Well, accountants who are just starting their careers or have just acquired the CIA certification may find jobs as a:
+Well, accountants who are just starting their careers or have just acquired the CIA certification may find jobs as:

 Higher-level positions in this field include:

-And finally, highly experienced CIAs can pursue positions as a:
+And finally, highly experienced CIAs can pursue positions as:

 Regarding base compensation, the average CFA charterholder salary is a little bigger than CIA salaries.
 Still, both certifications lead to higher paychecks compared to uncredentialled accountants.